-Georgia continues to experience increasingly strong economic growth that has allowed the state to meet the needs of a growing population while also making long-term investments for the state.
+Georgia continues to maintain solid economic growth year over year that has allowed the state to regrow a depleted revenue shortfall reserve, restore funding for education, and meet the needs of a growing population while also making long-term investments in infrastructure and industry for the state.
 The state is maintaining a conservative fiscal management budget strategy for the current and upcoming budget periods.
-The Commission, along with other state agencies, was instructed to maintain current funding levels for the FY 2018 general appropriations budget and the FY 2017 Amended budget.
+The Commission, along with other state agencies, was instructed to maintain current funding levels for the FY 2019 general appropriations budget and the FY 2018 Amended budget.

-The current state appropriation is approximately 44% of GPB's annual budget.
+The current state appropriation is approximately 45% of GPB's annual budget.
 To meet expenditures, GPB must raise approximately \$18 million each year.
 Our revenue generation from outside sources is critically important as state appropriations remain relatively flat.
 GPB projects moderate increases in other sources of revenue to sustain its annual budget; however, any uncertainty in the economy could adversely affect fundraising efforts.